 Frequently Asked Questions

 A: It’s hard to tell.
-Right now, Malaysian government has not made any clarifications on whether or not the Betting Act and Common Houses Gaming Act of 1953 covers online gambling or betting.
+Right now, Malaysian government has not made any clarifications on whether or not the Betting Act and Common Houses Gaming Act of 1953 covers online gambling Malaysia or online betting Malaysia.

 Q: Is it safe to bet/gamble online even when Malaysian government has not made the law clear on whether it’s illegal or not?

 A: It’s safe as long as they stick to trusted online casinos like EMPIRE777 Casino.
 EMPIRE777 Casino is legal and regulated, with a certified gambling license from Curacao Gaming.
-It doesn’t have any operations on Malaysian soil, so it won’t be targeted by Malaysian government.
+It doesn’t have any operations on Malaysian soil, so it won’t be against the Malaysian government.

 Q: What forms of gambling in Malaysia are legal right now?